Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 Use chia wallet get_offers --id 4ac6a35e5fecb50d85604b19250a942afdc81876fe11db1f9d970c95dcf2c43f -f 1234567890 to view its status
 ```

 Notice that the offer file was named `0.25_Shibe_for_0.1_XCH.offer`, but the file name itself does _not_ dictate the contents of the offer.
-The Taker may have inadvertantly accepted an offer for a worthless token!
+The Taker may have inadvertently accepted an offer for a worthless token!

 Luckily, it is easy to avoid this scam by cross-referencing the unknown CAT's ID before accepting the offer.
 In this case, the Taker should verify from a trusted source that `4ac6a35e5fecb50d85604b19250a942afdc81876fe11db1f9d970c95dcf2c43f` indeed corresponds to Shibe.